 The wellness experts at Riverspointe Spa like to think of their Estes Park location as a “sacred space.”
 And you’ll know why when you walk in, greeted by friendly spa professionals, soothing music, and the refreshing scent of essential oils in the air.
 Offering facials, manicures and pedicures, body wraps and scrubs, and much more, Riverspointe’s approach has roots in ancient Asian traditions as well as Western techniques.
 If you’re feeling luxurious, try the Nose-To-Toes massage, a 90-minute massage with hot stones, a body polishing treatment, and an essential oil-infused scalp massage.
 Say goodbye to stress.

 The Wellness Center at Estes Park

 Our tour of Estes Park’s wellness offerings comes full circle with the forthcoming Wellness Center at Estes Park, which will be located on the grounds of the hotel F.O.
 Stanley built more than a century ago.
-Still in its planning stages, The Wellness Center at Estes Park will combine modern medicine and outdoor adventure for a holistic wellness program that is physically, mentally, and spiritually transformative.
+Though currently still in its planning stages, the Wellness Center at Estes Park will combine modern medicine and outdoor adventure for a holistic wellness program that is physically, mentally, and spiritually transformative.
 We can only imagine F.O. would approve.